 Some days I feel really positive about myself and who I am, and other days I will actively avoid mirrors or spend my day beating myself up mentally.

-To be honest, this is an act of self-love in itself because you’re giving yourself the time to just go through the day-to-day motions of life without the added pressures of personal development.
+To be honest, this is a self love activity in itself because you’re giving yourself the time to just go through the day-to-day motions of life without the added pressures of personal development.

 11 Self Love Activities That Will Change your Life

-Now, before we get into the list I want to mention that not all of these will apply or interest you, we’re all different and that’s a beautiful thing.
+Firstly, before we get into this list of self love activities I want to mention that not all of these will apply or interest you, we’re all different and that’s a beautiful thing.

 While being a free agent is sometimes a great thing and can be just the break we need from life’s stresses, having no plan for a long period can leave you feeling lost and unfulfilled.